-I signed up via desktop, but the mobile app is sleek, with an all-white background and a simple black font.
-It isn’t cluttered and seems to be build for easy access.
+The smooth sign-up process includes a guide named Alex, who pops up occasionally to assist you with the sign-up.
+The mobile app is sleek, with an all-white background and a simple black font.
+It isn’t cluttered and seems to be built for easy access.

 Granted, Betterment’s fees are still low.

-Its digital plan, which includes its automated portfolio management, tax efficient investing tools, a personalized financial dashboard and the ability to message with advisors, costs 0.25 percent per year.
+Betterment offers two pricing plans.
+Its digital plan, which includes its automated portfolio management, tax-efficient investing tools, a personalized financial dashboard and the ability to message with advisers, costs 0.25 percent per year.
 There is no minimum balance, either.

 For 0.40 percent, the firm offers its premium package, including phone calls with financial advisers, to people with balances more than $100,000.

-Keep in mind, you’ll also pay fees to the ETFs in the form of expense ratios.
+Keep in mind, you’ll also pay fees to the ETFs in the form of expense ratios wherever you go.
 Betterment portfolio ETFs charge modest expense ratios ranging from 0.03 percent to 0.25 percent per year.

-It is funny to think of a fintech company started in 2008 as the incumbent in an industry, but Betterment has become that for the robo space.
-However, given the growth in the space, you’ll want to shop around and consider some of the other players, including what your own bank might be doing.
+It is funny to think of a fintech company started in 2008 as the incumbent in an industry, but Betterment has become that for the robo-adviser space.
+However, given the growth in that space, you’ll want to shop around and consider some of the other players, including what your own bank might be doing.